sanzceb/think-like-a-programmer/README.md

   - [x] 7.5 Standard symbol table
   - [x] 7.6 Student Decorator
   - [x] 7.7 Student Attributes with Standard Library
+  - [x] 7.8 Design your own: Text Replacer using standard library
 - [ ] Chapter 8: Thinking Like a Programmer

 ## About me